Background

 Why Now?

-The pandemic has thrown into sharp relief the precarity of our supply chains and our dependence on unsustainable, unreliable food products and delivery services operating at a global scale.
+The COVID-19 pandemic has thrown into sharp relief the precarity of our supply chains and our dependence on unsustainable, unreliable food products and delivery services operating at a global scale.
 And climate change forces us to confront how we must change our practices to align with our ancestral values of sustainability and reciprocity, and how we can increase our agency and resilience by localizing our food systems and rooting them in community care.

 We have an opportunity to develop this in the way we know works best: through a holistic approach that maximises community agency and engagement and creates the conditions for collective thriving.
 We want to give people the skills, confidence, practices, self-love/community care, tools, training, and opportunities to become informed and empowered food champions – so we can develop local food systems that mirror ancestral resilience and invite future thriving.